faraazahmad/blog/content/post/find-your-niche/index.md

 **Learn your tools.**

 Anyways, at the end of high school, I wanted to take my knowledge further in this area.
-I already knew a bit of JavaScript, so I didn't need much convincing to be intrigued by Nodejs.
-Nodejs had been out for a while, so there were more than enough libraries & frameworks like Express, Angular, Ember, etc. But it didn't matter who made the tutorial, all of it came with tons of manual configuration.
+I already knew a bit of JavaScript, so I didn't need much convincing to try out Nodejs.
+It had been out for a while, so there were more than enough libraries & frameworks like Express, Knowckout.js, AngularJS, Ember, etc. But it didn't matter who made the tutorial, all of it came with tons of manual configuration.

 **It was too much configuration, I was repulsed.**

 I just wanted to build stuff, I wasn't interested in setting up 10 tools before I can return a Hello World from an API endpoint.
 I searched around for something that didn't need so much **configuration**, which is probably what hit the right search keywords.
 I stumbled upon Ruby on Rails, which (surprise, surprise) had the tagline of **"Convention over Configuration"**.
-I just knew then, this is exactly what I need.
+I knew just then, this is exactly what I need.

 The fact that you could just run